sensorgnome-org/new-sensorgnome-server/README.md

 - Collect and manage data from Sensorgnomes.
 - Troubleshoot problematic Sensorgnomes.
 - Sync data and other information with Motus as needed.
+- Allow for the sending of alerts based on sensorgnome status.